troii/Rudeltippen/README.md

 #%prod.application.log.path=/log4j.prod.xml
 ```

-You need to restart Rudeltippen in order for the changes to take place.
+You need to restart Rudeltippen in order for the changes to take effect.

 ### Load balancer